Click on

 from a Vickers Wellington and it does appear to match the

-be 100%.
-The casting itself and in one piece no cracks , the
+be completely sure.
+The casting itself is in one piece, no cracks.

 steel gauze is however corroded.
 Measures 31 com by 21cm.